Leiknir Reykjavík: Seasons

+Leiknir currently plays in 1. deild karla, the second tier of Icelandic football.

+In 2014 the men's football team placed 1st in the 1. deild karla and won a promotion to the Úrvalsdeild, for the first time in the clubs history, however after just one season they were relegated to back to the first division.
+In 2021 they returned to the top flight having finished second in the 2020 season and this time they managed to finish 8th.
+In 2022 they finished above the relegation spots in the regular season but were relegated after the playoffs.

 Support

+The organized supporters of Leiknir are known as Leiknisljónin, translated in English as the Leiknir's Lions.
+Founded in 2015 they have been the main supporter group of Leiknir.
+In 2022, Leiknir got its second unofficial faction, a youth faction called Ghetto Boys.

 The club's anthem is In the Ghetto made famous by Elvis Presley and is played before every home game.

 Rivalry

 Leiknir's main rivals are their neighbours ÍR.
-Leiknir and ÍR are the only football clubs in Breiðholt and they represent two different areas of the neighbourhood.
+Leiknir and ÍR are the only football clubs in Breiðholt and they represent two very different areas of the neighbourhood.
+The match between these two is known as Breiðholtsslagurinn.
 Those games tend to be very interesting.
 The club's record against ÍR in more recent times is very favorable.